 Please note that this guide is not a comprehensive list of equipment that will work for every type of photographer.
 As you continue your photography journey and become more specialized — portraiture, landscapes, wildlife, or whatever else — you will gravitate towards more specialized equipment.
 The recommendations below are like an all-purpose starter kit rather than a list tuned to one specific type of photographer.

 Yes, we all have cell phones and they are great for capturing moments on the fly, but if you want to up your photography game and have beautiful pics worth hanging on the wall or in a photo book, you need something more.
 The best camera for a beginner on a budget is almost certainly a DSLR (essentially a digital camera that's a step above a point-and-shoot).
 The Canon Rebel is what I started with and still use today.
 It's been a great camera that's still going strong!

 When you purchase a DSLR, it will likely come with a stock lens.
-It’s okay, but the one thing that will make the most of your new camera is investing in a Canon 50mm lens.
+It's okay, but the one thing that will make the most of your new camera is investing in a Canon 50mm lens.
 Trust me, IT WILL MAKE A TON OF DIFFERENCE.
 This is how you get that awesome blurriness (aka bokeh) in the background.
-It’s also wonderful when you’re indoors and there isn’t a ton of light.
+It's also wonderful when you're indoors, and there isn't much light.

 3.)
 SD Card

 An SD card is what stores your images and lets you transfer them to your computer for editing or uploading to photo-sharing sites.
 You need one to take photographs with your DSLR.
 This SanDisk Ultra has fast transferring speeds and is waterproof.